-How to Write a Haiku
+How to Write a Haiku in 3 Easy Steps

 You can choose almost any topic for your haiku poem, but traditional haiku poetry follows some general theme guidelines.
-Haikus often relate to nature.
+Haiku poets often write about nature and the natural world.
 They generally include a seasonal word, known as a kigo, in the text.
 The kigo is often not obvious but rather a subtle nod to the season.
 For example, a haiku might mention leaves on the ground for a fall theme or a white blanket as a reference to snow in winter.

 The poem should create a strong image in the reader's head based on the words.
 Use words that stimulate the five senses to create images with your poem.
 Haikus often include a twist, sudden contrast or enlightening spin on a common item or event.

-Once you have your theme in mind, jot down some key words that relate to the theme.
+- Once you have your theme in mind, jot down some key words that relate to the theme.
 Use as many descriptive words as possible: The more powerful the words, the more value you get for their syllables.